aregsar/aregcode/blog/2020/create-a-dotnet-5-console-app/index.md

 The `Omnisharp` package will automatically run `dotnet build` which will generate the `bin` directory that contains project binaries. `dotnet build` also runs `dotnet restore` which will try to install any packages in the `csproj` file if any.

 The package will then pop up `Required assets to build and debug are missing from 'blogapp'.
 Add them?` notification.
+This happens every time you open a new project in VSCode where the project does not contain the required `.vscode` directory files.

 Clicking the `yes` button will add the `.vscode` directory which contains the `launch.json` launch settings file for running and debugging the application from the VSCode GUI and the `tasks.json` tasks settings file for running build tasks from VSCode GUI.